jetstack/tarmak/docs/generated/cmd/tarmak/tarmak_clusters_apply.rst

 ::

   -C, --configuration-only    apply changes to configuration only, by running only puppet
-      --dry-run                             don't actually change anything, just show changes that would occur -h, --help                                help for apply -I, --infrastructure-only                 apply changes to infrastructure only, by running only terraform -S, --infrastructure-stacks stringArray   run operation on these stacks only, valid stacks are: state, network, tools, bastion, vault, kubernetes
+      --dry-run               don't actually change anything, just show changes that would occur -h, --help                  help for apply
+  -I, --infrastructure-only   apply changes to infrastructure only, by running only terraform

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~